MobinZadkamali/Intent-Detection-and-Slot-Filling-for-Persian-Crosslingual-Training-for-Low-resource-Languages/README.md

 # Intent Detection and Slot-Filling for Persian Cross-lingual Training for Low-resource Languages
-This repository contains the code and resources for the paper titled "Intent Detection and Slot-Filling for Persian Crosslingual Training for Low-resource Languages."
-In this paper, we address the challenges of natural language understanding in low-resource languages by employing pre-trained language models in cross-lingual scenarios.
+This repository contains the code and resources for the paper titled **"Intent Detection and Slot-Filling for Persian Crosslingual Training for Low-resource Languages."** In this paper, we address the challenges of natural language understanding in low-resource languages by employing pre-trained language models in cross-lingual scenarios.

 ## Abstract

 Intent detection and slot filling are essential tasks for natural language understanding.
 Deep neural models have shown remarkable performance in these tasks but require large amounts of training data, which is often unavailable in low-resource languages.
-In this paper, we leverage pre-trained language models, specifically Multilingual BERT (mBERT) and XLM-RoBERTa, in various cross-lingual and monolingual scenarios.
-We translate a portion of the ATIS dataset into Persian to evaluate our proposed models and repeat experiments on the MASSIVE dataset for robustness.
+In this study, we leverage pre-trained language models, specifically Multilingual BERT (mBERT) and XLM-RoBERTa, in various cross-lingual and monolingual scenarios.
+We translate a portion of the ATIS dataset into Persian to evaluate our proposed models and repeat experiments on the MASSIVE dataset to increase our results’ reliability.
 Results indicate significant improvements in cross-lingual scenarios over monolingual ones.

-## Dataset
+## Persian ATIS Dataset

 We manually translated and annotated 500 random utterances (approximately 10% of the original data) from the ATIS dataset into Persian.
 Additionally, we translated the entire test set of the ATIS and included 69 informal translated utterances.
 The Persian ATIS dataset is divided into train, validation, and test sets.
-Statistics for these sets are as follows:
+Statistics for these sets in compared with other avialable datasets are as follows:

 | Dataset      | Language       | Vocab Size    | #Train        | #Valid        | #Test         | #Slot         | #Intent
 | :---:        |     :---:      |    :---:      |    :---:      |    :---:      |    :---:      |    :---:      |    :---:      |